Manchester can trace its origins way

 Minshull Street Police Station, Manchester Town Hall and the Urbis

 city that demanded to be recognised - it was the first truly industrialised

-city - it was where the Industrial Revolution
+city - it was where the Industrial Revolution began.

 ornate banking halls in King Street demonstrates this.

-there have also been 20th century masterpieces too.
+But there have also been 20th century masterpieces too.
 The Central

 Reference Library in St Peter's Street and the neighbouring Town Hall

 Extensions demonstrate the determination of the city fathers to improve

 the civic amenities of the city.
 Later, award winning buildings in

-the banking zone, and recently, the erection of fine new bridges across rivers,
+the banking zone, and recently, the erection of fine new bridges across

-should also be made of the City Council's imaginative thinking
+Comment should also be made of the City Council's imaginative thinking

 on the refurbishment of old, (and often derelict) buildings.
 It is

 heart-warming to see old beloved buildings rising Pheonix-like again

 into current use, often in new and imaginative reincarnations - the

 Corn Exchange became the Triangle, Watts Warehouse becomes a hotel,

-Joshua Hoyle's fine warehouse converted into the Malmaison Hotel in Piccadilly.
+Joshua Hoyle's fine warehouse converted into the Malmaison Hotel in

-these evidence a city which is in a state of constant renewal
+All these evidence a city which is in a state of constant renewal

 and reinvention - a city that is alive, organic and growing.